Help your students experience the world in a new way - all it takes is a trip to the movies!

 FESTIVAL AND EXTENDED FESTIVAL SCREENINGS: (Weekdays in October & November) Morning and afternoon screenings in locations throughout Chicago.
 The complete Festival schedule is available in September.
 (Not all Festival films are available for post-Festival screenings - contact the Group Sales Coordinator for a list of available film programs.)

-YEAR-ROUND SCREENINGS: Arrange a film field trip to Facets Multi-Media that fits YOUR schedule – flexible morning and afternoon time slots available.
-CLICK HERE for more info and a list of film programs.
-(Not available October-November.)
+YEAR-ROUND SCREENINGS : Arrange a film field trip to Facets Multi-Media that fits YOUR schedule flexible morning and afternoon time slots available.
+Screenings can be booked at Facets Cinema or at your school (in-school screening); special rates apply for in-school screenings.
+(Not available during the Festival, October-November.)

 Group Sales Coordinator